 We can fetch the fields by using the keyword

-If the option queries are not enough or you need to pluck an external source for option data, you can use the API setting.
+If the option queries are not enough or you need to pluck an external source for option data, you can use the API type.

-By default, the API setting expects that the JSON endpoint returns an option array as shown above in the manual option setting.
+By default, the API type expects that the JSON endpoint returns an option array as shown above in the manual option setting.